 This will often work out to be cheaper and is generally a pretty simple process.
 I recently upgraded my photo editing laptop from 16GB to 64GB for around $100, which was a massive jump and Lightroom is now running much more smoothly.

 The graphics component of a computer is responsible for what appears on your computer’s screen.
 There are two main options for this: an integrated graphics card or a discrete graphics card.

 An integrated graphics card just means that your CPU is going to handle all the graphics tasks.
 For most users, this is fine.

 However, some applications can take advantage of a more powerful graphics card to accelerate certain tasks.
-And whilst playing games is usually the reason people want a discrete graphics card, modern photo editing applications can also take advantage of a discrete graphics card to accelerate certain functions.
+And whilst playing games is usually the reason people want a discrete graphics card, modern photo editing applications and noise reduction tools can also take advantage of a discrete graphics card to accelerate certain functions.

 This can make a big difference to photo editing, so we would pick a laptop with a discrete graphics card if possible.
 These are usually manufactured by either nVidia or ATI/AMD.

 Our recommendation would be an RTX model graphics card from NVIDIA, either the 30XX or 40XX series like the 3060 or 4060 models.
 With NVIDIA graphics cards, the bigger the number the better the card, with the first number representing the generation, and the last two numbers representing the speed of the card.

 It is worth bearing in mind that a discrete graphics card uses more power, and will make the laptop more expensive.